gbogard/redux-adjunct/README.md

 ### Setters

 The `setter` method returns a method that, given a state and a payload, will set a single property of your state to the payload.
-It's signature allows for direct use in reducers created with `createReducer`.
+Its signature allows for direct use in reducers created with `createReducer`.

 You can use it on a top-level property :